-Low-cost airlines may have lower base fares, but if you aren’t careful, you will end up paying more because of all the “a la carte” fees they have.
-These include fees for both checked and carry-on luggage (as well as seat assignments, beverages, printing your boarding pass, etc..).
+Low-cost airlines may have lower base fares, but if you aren’t careful, you will pay more because of all their “a la carte” fees.
+These include costs for checked and carry-on luggage (as well as seat assignments, beverages, printing your boarding pass, etc..).

 Allegiant allows one personal item onboard at no charge, but they charge for both carry-on and checked bags.
 The personal item must fit under the seat in front of you, and the carry-on bag must be stowed in the overhead bin or it will have to be checked.

-Allegiant Airlines Carry-On Size & Fees
+Allegiant Carry-On Size (Dimensions)

-Carry-On Weight Limits
+Allegiant Carry-On Weight Limits

 Allegiant does not have a weight limit for carry-on bags.

-Allegiant Carry-On Liquid Rules
+Allegiant Carry-On Liquids

 The TSA 3-1-1 Rule

-Any liquid that does not meet the TSA 3-1-1 rule will either have to be checked with your luggage or will be thrown away at the security check point.
+Any liquid that does not meet the TSA 3-1-1 rule will either have to be checked with your luggage or will be thrown away at the security checkpoint.

-Here is a little video to help illustrate:
+Here is a little video to help illustrate this:

-- Food you bring with you from home, and
+- The food you bring with you from home, and

-- Food you buy at the airport, after you have gone through security.
+- The food you buy at the airport after you have gone through security.